-Using the list below for the 4 different lentils nutrition entries in our Fiber database, the highest amount of Fiber is in Lentils, raw which contains 30.5 g of Fiber per 100g.
+Using the list below for the 4 different lentils nutrition entries in our database, the highest amount of Fiber is found in Lentils, raw which contains 30.5 g of Fiber per 100g.
 The lowest amount of Fiber is in Lentils, mature seeds, cooked, boiled, with salt which in 100g contains 7.9 g of Fiber.

-The median value of Fiber is in Lentils, mature seeds, cooked, boiled, without salt which in 100g contains 7.9 g of Fiber.
-The average amount of Fiber in 100g of lentils, based on the list below is 14.28 g of Fiber.
+The median value of Fiber is found in Lentils, mature seeds, cooked, boiled, without salt which in 100g contains 7.9 g of Fiber.
+The average amount of Fiber contained in 100g of lentils, based on the list below is 14.28 g of Fiber.

 From the Fiber content in lentils list, click on a link to give a full nutrition breakdown which includes calories, protein, fat and carbs as well as Fiber.
 Each lentils item can be scaled by different amounts to adjust the amounts of Fiber so that it is not just, for example, the values in 100g of Lentils, raw.
 The item can be scaled by quantites in g, oz or typical serving sizes.